osaxon/fragile-scrum/README.md

 ### Frontend Implementation
 - Modern React setup with TypeScript and Vite.
-- Ready for React 19.
-Works well with React 19 RC and React Compiler enabled.
+- Built for React 19.
+Works with React Compiler enabled.
 - TailwindCSS with ShadCN UI fully configured with a custom theme.
 - Responsive design using all the best practices.
 Supports light and dark mode.
 Tested on desktop and mobile screens.
 - Complete authentication flow with customized forms.
 Works with email + password auth as well as Google OAuth.